-Dental cleanings are one of the most common components of routine dental care.
+Dental cleanings are a routine treatment for patients with healthy teeth and gums; usually twice a year.
+They are one of the most common components of dental care.
 However, regular teeth cleanings play a much more important role in healthy living than most patients realize.
 When your mouth is a healthy place, many other parts of your body benefit as a result.

 Over time, bacteria help to form layers of plaque and tartar on your teeth.
 If that isn’t removed on a regular basis, your body’s immune system can become overly stressed, trying to constantly address all of those foreign invaders knocking at the gates of your mouth.
 Gums can become inflamed and begin to bleed as your immune system struggles to keep up.
 So it’s not surprising the regular dental cleanings have been proven to help prevent other serious health conditions like stroke, heart disease, and even dementia.

 A dental cleaning is done by a dental hygienist.
 During the cleaning, the hygienist will use a variety of tools to clean the teeth both above and below the gums.
 Your hygienist will provide you with valuable feedback on areas of your mouth that you’re cleaning well in addition to places you may be missing.
 Your reward at the end of the process is free dental care packet and that “fresh from the dentist” feeling!